FilippoRomeo/mnist/README.md

 ### Train the Model

-You don't need to run the training script because it is automatically executed by app.py, but eventually run:
+The training script is executed automatically by `app.py`.
+However, you can manually train the model if needed:

 ```bash
 python train.py